-- INVALID_HASH - The file has a different hash than specified within signature.json.
-This usually happens when the file has been modified after writing the signature data. - MISSING_FILE - The file cannot be found but has been specified within signature.json.
-Either a required file has been left out, or signature.json needs to be edited. - EXTRA_FILE - The file does not exist in signature.json.
+- INVALID\HASH - The file has a different hash than specified within signature.json.
+This usually happens when the file has been modified after writing the signature data. - MISSING FILE - The file cannot be found but has been specified within signature.json.
+Either a required file has been left out, or signature.json needs to be edited. - EXTRA FILE - The file does not exist in signature.json.
 This usually happens when a file has been removed and signature.json has not been updated.
 It also happens if you have placed additional files in your Nextcloud installation folder. - EXCEPTION - Another exception has prevented the code verification.
-There are currently these following exceptions: - Signature data not found. - The app has mandatory code signing enforced but no signature.json file has been found in its appinfo folder. - Certificate is not valid. - $\cdot\,$ The certificate has not been issued by the official Nextcloud Code Signing Root Authority. - Certificate is not valid for required scope.
+There are currently these following exceptions: - \ Signature data not found. - $\cdot$ The app has mandatory code signing enforced but no signature. json file has been found in its appinfo folder. - \ Certificate is not valid. - · The certificate has not been issued by the official Nextcloud Code Signing Root Authority. - \ Certificate is not valid for required scope.
 (Requested: %s, current: %s) - The certificate is not valid for the defined application.
-Certificates are only valid for the defined app identifier and cannot be used for others. - Signature could not get verified. - There was a problem with verifying the signature of signature.json.
+Certificates are only valid for the defined application applications are only valid for the defined application. - \ Signature could not get verified. - · There was a problem with verifying the signature of signature. json.